san4176/sanjay-escale/README.md

 # sanjay-escale
 This repository is for Escale Solutions work.
+Escale website SEO will be implemented.